-City beats United in Manchester derby, leads Premier League by 11
+City beats United in Manchester derby for record 14th straight win, leads Premier League by 11

 Otamendi misjudged the flight of the ball and succeeded only in glancing a header backward, behind his flat-footed left back Fabian Delph.
 Rashford was more alert, driving a first-time shot low past Ederson.

-Both teams were forced into halftime substitutions in defence – Kompany off for City, Rojo for United – but the shape of the game didn't change.
+Both teams were forced into halftime substitutions in defence — Vincent Kompany off for City, Rojo for United — but the shape of the game didn't change.

 Lukaku barely threatened up front for United but he again unintentionally made his presence felt at the other end of the field.
 He had time and space to deal with Silva's floated free kick in the 54th, yet managed to smash his attempted clearance into the back of teammate Chris Smalling.
 Just like with the first goal, the ball dropped kindly for a City player, with Otamendi this time powering home the finish.